vincentbernat/network-lab/lab-juniper-vmx/README.md

      add license complete (no errors)

-Then, the configuration needs to be committed again (otherwise, the PFE won't notice the new license).
+Then, the configuration needs to be committed again (otherwise, the PFE won't notice the new license). vMX should now come with a perpetual base license, but this doesn't seem to be the case for the 16.1 version (release notes say this should be the case for 15.1F6).

 Lab
 ---